Oliver!: Act I

-The next morning Noah Claypole, another employee of Sowerberry, insults Oliver's dead mother, whereupon Oliver begins pummeling him.
-Mrs. Sowerberry and her daughter, Charlotte, also Noah's girlfriend, run in, and Mr. Bumble is sent for.
-He and the Sowerberrys lock Oliver in a coffin, but during all the commotion Oliver escapes.
-After a week on the run, he ends up in the city of London and meets a boy about his age known as the Artful Dodger.
-Dodger seems a kindly boy, and invites Oliver to join him and his friends ("Consider Yourself").
-Dodger is, unknown to Oliver, a pickpocket, and he invites Oliver to come and live in Fagin's lair.
-Fagin is an elderly criminal, too old to thieve himself, who now teaches young boys to pick pockets.
-Oliver is completely unaware of any criminality, and believes that the boys make handkerchiefs rather than steal them.
-Oliver is introduced to Fagin and his boys, and is taught their ways ("You've Got to Pick a Pocket or Two").
+The next morning, Noah Claypole, another employee of Mr. Sowerberry, insults Oliver's dead mother, whereupon Oliver begins pummeling him.
+Mrs. Sowerberry and her daughter, Charlotte, who is also Noah's girlfriend, run in.
+The three lock Oliver inside a coffin, and Mr. Bumble is sent for.
+The entrance of an intoxicated Mr. Sowerberry doesn't aid matters, and during all the commotion Oliver escapes.
+After a week on the run, he ends up in the city of London and meets a boy about 16 years old known as the Artful Dodger.
+Dodger seems a kindly boy, and welcomes Oliver to join him and his friends ("Consider Yourself").
+Dodger is, unknown to Oliver, a pickpocket, and invites Oliver to come and live in Fagin's lair.
+Fagin is a veteran criminal "fence" who sends out young boys as pickpockets.
+Oliver is completely unaware of any criminality and believes that the boys make handkerchiefs rather than steal them.
+Oliver is introduced to Fagin and his boys and taught their ways ("You've Got to Pick a Pocket or Two").

-The next day, Oliver meets Nancy, an older member of Fagin's gang, and the live-in wife of Fagin's terrifying associate Bill Sikes, a brutal house-burglar whose abuse she endures because she loves him.
-Nancy, along with her young friend Bet, a 15-year-old lass who idolizes Nancy, and the boys sing about how they don't mind a bit of danger ("It's a Fine Life").
+The next day, Oliver meets Nancy, an older member of Fagin's gang and the girlfriend of Fagin's terrifying associate Bill Sikes, a brutal house-burglar whose abuse she endures because she loves him.
+Nancy, along with her good friend Bet and the boys sing about how they mostly like their unconventional if dangerous lifestyle ("It's a Fine Life").
 Oliver bows deeply to Nancy and Bet, trying to be polite.
 All the boys laugh and mimic Oliver.
 Nancy singles out Dodger to demonstrate the way the rich people treat each other ("I'd Do Anything").
-Nancy and Bet leave and Oliver is sent out with the other boys on his first pickpocketing job ("Be Back Soon").
-Dodger, another boy named Charley Bates, and Oliver decide to stick together, and when Dodger and Charley rob Mr. Brownlow, a wealthy old man, they run off, leaving the horrified Oliver to be arrested for the crime ("The Robbery").
+Nancy and Bet leave, and Oliver is sent out with the other boys on his first pickpocketing job ("Be Back Soon").
+Fagin tells Oliver to go with Dodger and another boy named Charley Bates, but when Dodger and Charley steal a handkerchief from Mr. Brownlow, a wealthy old man, they run off, leaving the horrified Oliver to be arrested for the crime ("The Robbery").